Housing advice after leaving prison

 Most prisons have a housing advice and resettlement service made available to you prior to leaving prison.

-• referrals for suitable accommodation if you’ll be homeless on release
+• referrals for suitable accommodation if you will be homeless on release

-• dealing with a housing benefit claim while you’re in prison
+• dealing with a housing benefit claim while you are in prison

 • claiming universal credit on release